Basil Pesto

 Ingredients:

-- 2 medium sweet potatoes, scrubbed with clean vegetable brush under running water, peeled and cubed
+- 2-3 kohlrabi (2 cups), scrubbed with clean vegetable brush under running water, peeled, and cut into matchsticks

 Directions: